vendia/blog/posts/2022-06-09-apis-for-real-time-data-sharing.md

 ---
-title: 'How to Make Your APIs "Data-aware"'
+title: 'How to make your APIs "data-aware"'
 description: 'Data APIs continue to be a challenge for teams.
 What if your APIs did the heavy lifting and kept a single source of truth.'
 date: '2022-06-09'
 authors:
   - Tim Wagner
 ---

-# An Alternative Architecture for Smart, “Data-aware” APIs
+# An alternative architecture for smart, “data-aware” APIs
 _Note_ This is part 2 in our Data APIs series.
 [Read part 1](https://www.vendia.net/blog/apis-for-data).

 In our previous post we talked through why APIs are still so difficult for teams to implement and maintain and why legacy options fail to meet current business needs.
 In this blog we will walk through modern APIs that help provide a single source of truth while also providing a ledgered lookback.